paulfitz/mlsql/README.md

 ## sqlova

 This wraps up a published pretrained model for Sqlova (https://github.com/naver/sqlova/).
-The model is hobbled a bit by not having access to column types.

 Fetch and start sqlova running as an api server on port 5050: